cashtokens/cashtokens.org/docs/bcmr/chip.md

 ##### Optional URI Identifiers

-The following optional URI identifiers are standardized:
+The following optional URI identifiers are standardized for `IdentitySnapshot`s and `Tag`s:

 | Identifier   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |